aspose-slides/Aspose.Slides-Documentation/net/getting-started/why-not-open-xml-sdk/_index.md

 We find it easy to answer this question in terms of features and functionalities.

-According to the [MSDN Library](http://msdn.microsoft.com/en-us/library/bb448854.aspx), Open XML SDK is defined this way: The Open XML SDK 2.0 simplifies the task of manipulating Open XML packages and the underlying Open XML schema elements within a package.
+According to the [MSDN Library](http://msdn.microsoft.com/en-us/library/bb448854.aspx), Open XML SDK is defined this way:

+> "The Open XML SDK 2.0 simplifies the task of manipulating Open XML packages and the underlying Open XML schema elements within a package.
 The Open XML SDK 2.0 encapsulates many common tasks that developers perform on Open XML packages, so that you can perform complex operations with just a few lines of code.
 OOXML documents are essentially zipped XML files and Open XML SDK is a collection of classes that allows you to work with the content of OOXML documents in a strongly-typed way.
-That is instead of unzipping a file to extract XML, loading that XML into a DOM tree, and working with XML elements and attributes directly, Open XML SDK provides classes to do that.
+That is instead of unzipping a file to extract XML, loading that XML into a DOM tree, and working with XML elements and attributes directly, Open XML SDK provides classes to do that."

 ## **What is Aspose.Slides?**
 Aspose.Slides is a class library that allows applications to perform these presentation processing tasks:

-- Programming with a **Presentation** object model.
+- Programming with a presentation object model.

 - High quality conversions involving all the popular supported PowerPoint presentation formats, including conversion to PDF, XPS, TIFF and printing.